cccntu/wikimcp/README.md

 ## How it works

 The server uses Wikipedia's APIs:
-- The REST API for basic page information
+- The REST API for basic page information (title, URL)
-- The Action API for additional details like categories and last modified date
+- The Action API with the `extracts` parameter for article content
+- Smart content handling that automatically adjusts to user-specified max_length:
+  - For shorter content (≤1500 chars): Returns just the introduction
+  - For longer content (>1500 chars): Includes content beyond the introduction

 Both tools are designed to handle errors gracefully and provide meaningful error messages if a page cannot be found or another issue occurs.

+### Technical Details

+The `max_length` parameter allows users to control how much content they receive:
+- Values from 500-10000 characters are supported (values outside this range are clamped)
+- Default is 2000 characters
+- Setting to higher values (e.g., 5000+) provides more comprehensive information
+- Content is cleanly formatted with just title, article text, and URL